Original Grip removal

 The rest of the install is simple: install the controller, wire it to the ACC power in the headlight.

-There is discussion as the exact diameter of those grips.
+There is discussion as the exact diameter of those grips once installed.
 The two installs used to write this FAQ entry disagree on the sizes!
 One states that they are slimmer than the original grip.
 The other claims that the same grips are thicker!
 I guess more that one versions of those grips exists, hence the discrepancy?

-To retrieve the throttle tube one way is to scrap it off with a blade, it’s long and dirty, but works:
+To retrieve the throttle tube one way is to scrap the grip off with a blade.
+It’s long and dirty, but works:

 Another option is to make a slit on the whole length of the rubber and skin it off, way cleaner, but it’s difficult not to score the plastic tube.

 Once the rubber is removed from the tube, you need to remove the tabs there with a blade as they will prevent the new rubber to slip in place.
 They are pointed out in this picture.
 Note the inner hump next to the sensor housing: removing it makes for a snug fit without a strange gap between the housing and the grip.
 The fit is PERFECT but you only have one try since the fit is so tight.